 - A project to be submitted to the annual Academic Festival.

 - Use your imagination to create something new!

-These guidelines are intended to help you develop a productive honors option.
+These guidelines are intended to help you develop and implement an interesting and worthwhile honors option.
 Please put serious thought into developing your project.
-Be as specific as possible in describing the work.

-- A successful honors option experience will include planned regular meetings between you and your instructor for review, discussion, and revision as the project develops.
-Specific deadlines should be identified clearly in the honors option plan.
+- A successful honors option experience will normally include planned regular meetings with the instructor for review, discussion, and revision as the project develops.
+Specific deadlines, identified clearly in the honors option proposal, can help with this.

-If you or your instructors wish to discuss any aspect of the Honors Option, please contact the Honors program co-coordinators.
+If you or your instructors wish to discuss any aspect of the honors option, please contact the Honors Program coordinator.